 Because they were waiting on a pricing discount approval.

 You get the idea.
 Learn more about the 5 Whys here.

 PDCA stands for Plan-Do-Check-Act.
-It's a cycle used for project planning and is a model for initiating change in an organization.
+It's a cycle used for project planning and is a model for initiating organizational change.
 Read more here.

-Any process can be put through a rigorous process improvement effort.
-In the example below we're looking at a Claims Submission process.
+Any process can be put through a rigorous process audit and improvement effort.
+In the example below, we're looking at a Claims Submission process.
 We've used process mapping to break down the process steps into tasks, connected those tasks to simulate the process flow, and arranged them in swim lanes to show responsibility.

 Because process improvement should be an ongoing organizational strength (and not a one-time improvement effort), every organization can benefit from the adoption of a workflow or process management solution.
 Consider the following criteria when selecting a tool:

 - How quickly will this system allow us to define and build improved workflows?